isomerpages/pa-chingay/_join-us/Volunteers.md

 | -------- | -------- |
 |**Crowd Management** ![crowd management](/images/Volunteers/Crowd%20Management%202.png) |           [https://go.gov.sg/chingay23-cmvol](https://go.gov.sg/chingay23-cmvol)  <br>*Register by 13 November 2022*<br>*Application may close earlier due to overwhelming responses*  |

-1.Provide directions and information to members of the public
+1\.
+Provide directions and information to members of the public
 2\.
 Facilitate orderly arrival and dispersal of crowd before and after the parade
 3\.
 Facilitate the performers movement during the parade
 4\.
 Control the entry-exit points of the parade